GamerzSocks/BombWire/updatehistory.md

 V1.5:
-new wire, like blue, but it gets fixed, and then blows up, also known as raibow wire.
+new wire, like blue, but it gets fixed, and then blows up, also known as rainbow wire.

+V1.5.1:
+New BlueWire text, makes file size smaller and some grammar fixes.